Schools close and island life is under threat as Greece reckons with low birth rates

 "However, that doesn't change the fact that they belong to a different nationality."

-Alexandra Tragaki, a professor of economic demography at Harokopion University of Athens, said modern women are having fewer children in part because they've taken on responsibilities in the workplace without having traditional, domestic responsibilities proportionately reduced.
+Alexandra Tragaki, a professor of economic demography at Harokopio University of Athens, said modern women are having fewer children, in part because they've taken on responsibilities in the workplace without having traditional, domestic responsibilities proportionately reduced.

 Tragaki said many young Greeks — who grew up at a time when the country was struggling under a catastrophic economic downturn — worry about their own future.